fieldtrip/website/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application.md

 On the trigger sending side, the code looks something like this:

-	%% create matlab serial object related to the port, where the triggers are to be sent
+	%% create MATLAB serial object related to the port, where the triggers are to be sent
 	%% make sure all instruments/serial objects are closed delete(instrfind);
 	fclose('all');